UFC Record Breakdown

 DongHun Choi's recent form

-Two undefeated flyweights are about to throw their perfect records on the line in Miami at UFC 327.
+Two undefeated flyweights are about to throw their perfect records on the line in Winnipeg at UFC Fight Night 273 on April 18.
 DongHun Choi just starched Kiru Sahota in the first round back in Macau last November, landing a brutal punch that ended things at 2:36.
 Meanwhile, Andre Lima has been on an absolute tear, racking up four straight UFC wins including a slick rear naked choke over Daniel Barez in March.
 The Brazilian hasn't seen a loss yet in his career, and he's finishing dudes left and right.
 Here's what makes this matchup so interesting.
+Choi is a switch stance fighter who can crack from either side, and that knockout power is legit.

 If Choi doesn't catch him early, Lima's pressure and grappling could take over in rounds two and three.